Home | Start The Analyst | FAQ | Search | Health Discussion Forum

 Vitamin B1 Requirement

-B1 (thiamine, aneurin) is needed for release of energy from carbohydrates; aids in functioning of nervous system; helps maintain stomach acidity and normal appetite.
+Vitamin B1 is needed for release of energy from carbohydrates; aids in functioning of nervous system; helps maintain stomach acidity and normal appetite.
 Thiamine enhances circulation and assists in blood formation, carbohydrate metabolism, and the production of hydrochloric acid which is important for proper digestion.
 Thiamine also optimizes cognitive activity and brain function.
-Risk Factors

 Deficiency symptoms are still seen in parts of the world where white rice makes up a major part of the daily diet.
 Those at greatest risk of deficiency include some young children and teenagers, stressed adults, those who exercise very heavily, alcoholics, pregnant women, those on restrictive diets and people suffering from malabsorption diseases, who are not supplemented with any B1.
 Marginal deficiencies, without clinical symptoms, can be common among these groups.